 The agriculture sector is demographically the broadest economic sector and plays a significant role in the overall socio-economic fabric of the nation.
-It employs 50% of Indian workforce in agriculture and it\’s allied sectors, hence accounting for 17-18% of the country\’s GDP.
-If we ask what studying agriculture means?
-The first thought that would strike a person is to study being a farmer, learn how to plant seeds or rear cattle.
-This thinking causes people to assume that agriculture studies offer no job opportunities.
-However, this is merely a misconception, which leads to the student giving agriculture the least priority while selecting a career.
+It employs 50% of the Indian workforce in agriculture and its allied sectors, hence accounting for 17-18% of the country’s GDP.

 Studying agriculture comes with a much broader outlook and greater potential.
-Graduation in agriculture typically is offered as Bachelor\’s of science in agriculture (BSc Agriculture), which is a 4 years long professional course that leaves you well versed with each dimension of agriculture.
+Bachelor of Science in agriculture (BSc Agriculture), which is a 4 years long professional course that leaves you well versed with each dimension of agriculture.

 BSc Agriculture degree equips a student with the knowledge and skills that will help them manage Agri-preneurship, carry out research work, work in the agricultural field, conduct field surveys and manage areas related to farming practices.

 - Candidates should have passed 10+2 or equivalent in Agriculture or Chemistry, Physics, Biology/Mathematics from a recognized board or university with a total of 50% marks.

 - Age of the candidate should not be more than 23 years at the time of admission.

 - Candidate should be physically fit to do fieldwork related to agriculture.